lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

 # Step 4 - Deploy Hello World app

-1. Log in to the IBM Bluemix Container Registry CLI.
+1. Log in to the private Container Registry of Bluemix.
+Only required if you haven't `bx login` before.
     ```
     bx cr login
     ```

-1. If you forgot the namespace for your private image registry, run the following command.
+1. If you forgot the namespace for your image registry, run the following command.
     ```
     bx cr namespace-list
     ```